 The evidence of serial offending is overwhelming and chilling.
-Vincent De Francis studied 250 sexual abuse cases and found that twenty-two percent of perpetrators victimized between two and five children.
-Kathleen Faller studied 196 paternal caretakers whom she classified in two ways: biological father-offenders and father-substitutes, including stepfathers, mother's cohabitants, and mother's boyfriends.
-Faller found that four out of every five biological fathers abused more than one child in the household, as did two out of three of the father substitutes.
-In many cases, every child in the household was a victim
+Vincent De Francis studied 250 sexual abuse cases and found that 22% of perpetrators victimized between two and five children.
+Kathleen Faller studied 196 paternal caretakers whom she classified in two ways: biological father-offenders and father-substitutes, including stepfathers, mother's cohabitants,